Unroadworthy car trailers: photos of mending a typical example of corrosion and suspension failure.

 it is only rated at 500 kg gross.

-Many 'DIY' trailers are constructed from old 'angle iron' bedsteads and similar material!
+Many 'DIY' trailers are constructed from old 'angle iron' bedsteads and similar material and are inherently dangerous.

 |The tow hitch is rated at 800kg, with a maximum nose weight of 80 kg.|